okta/okta-mobile-kotlin/CONTRIBUTING.md

 Summary
 -------
 This document covers how to contribute to an Okta Open Source project.
 These instructions assume you have a GitHub.com account, so if you don't have one you will have to create one.
-Your proposed code changes will be published to your own fork of the Okta IDX Android project and you will submit a Pull Request for your changes to be added.
+Your proposed code changes will be published to your own fork of the Okta mobile kotlin project and you will submit a Pull Request for your changes to be added.

 _Lets get started!!!_